It’s no secret the blogosphere tends to hold financial advisors in contempt.

-In doing so three things will happen:
+In doing so, three things will happen:

 - Several Money Bloggers will disagree

-- Several Advisors will disagree
+- Several Advisors will differ

 I have worked successfully in the personal finance industry since 1999, and I continue to work in the industry.
-Intentionally, I do not discuss my practice, resume or qualifications on my blog or other blogs because my blog is a separate outside business activity and I do not want to blur the lines or give the appearance of giving investment advice (which this post does not do).
+Intentionally, I do not discuss my practice, resume or qualifications on my blog or other blogs because my blog is a separate outside business activity and I do not want to blur the lines or give the appearance of providing investment advice (which this post does not do).

-Firms sponsor candidates for their exams, then once they pass their exam, the firms then continue to train and supervise them.
+Firms sponsor candidates for their exams, and then once they pass their exam, the firms continue to train and supervise them.
 New licensees may be assigned a role as a paraplanner or assigned to customer support roles.